Carol White: Career

-After living in Hollywood for several years, White returned to London to star in Nell Dunn's play Steaming, at the Comedy Theatre in the West End, and filmed Nutcracker at the same time.
-Despite receiving excellent reviews for Steaming, she was often late, missed performances, and was finally sacked.
-In 1982, a biography, Carol Comes Home, by Clifford Thurlow, was published.
-Although White received publicity for the play and the biography, she was unable to revive her career.
-She returned to the United States, where she lived for the remainder of her life.
+After living in Hollywood for several years, White returned to London to star in Nell Dunn's play Steaming at the Comedy Theatre in the West End, and filmed Nutcracker at the same time.
+Despite receiving excellent reviews for Steaming, she was often late, or else missed performances altogether, and was finally sacked.

+In 1982, a biography, Carol Comes Home by Clifford Thurlow, was published.
+Although White received plenty of publicity for both the play and the biography, she was unable to revive her career.
+She returned to the United States, where she lived the rest of her life.

+Personal life

+White dated Terence Stamp, who also had been involved with Julie Christie, the actress she was most compared to.
+Stamp introduced her to Lionel Bart, who introduced her to her future husband Michael King, of The King Brothers pop group.
+They settled down in Hammersmith, where she had been born, and raised their two children, Sean and Stephen.

 Death

 White died in 1991 in Florida, at the age of 48.
-The cause of her death is disputed, with some sources claiming she took a drug overdose, and others (The Sunday Times in 1991 and Upton writing in 2004) suggesting she succumbed to liver disease from chronic alcoholism.
-She had two sons from her first marriage.
+The cause of her death is disputed, with some sources claiming she took a drug overdose, and others (The Sunday Times in 1991 and Julian Upton, writing in 2004) suggesting she succumbed to liver disease, brought on by chronic alcoholism.

+Legacy

 A television film of her life, The Battersea Bardot, was shown in 1994, with White portrayed by Wendy Morgan.